 Settings taking part in the service decide which families would most benefit from being involved in it.

-Practitioners working with Early Years families in the LEAP wards.
+Practitioners working with Early Years families in the LEAP area.

 The main purpose of Making it REAL is to look at activities parents can do to support their child's literacy at home – including learning about the four strands of literacy: